 At school: Teach them to use deep breathing and relaxation techniques to help with focus.
 Break up their tasks into manageable segments.

 At home: Take a break from schoolwork or the activity.
 Decide together the amount of time for rest and relaxation and let the child set the timer.
 Help them learn to organize their homework into individual tasks, put them in order of priority, and focus on just one at a time.

 14. Kinesthetic and tactile learners tend not to be auditory learners.
-Information they learn by body movements will be stored in their brains, help them focus, and remember what they learned.

 15. Kinesthetic and tactile learners need manipulatives.

 At school: They will focus more easily with objects to manipulate instead of always paper and pencil.
 Get creative with learning tools.
 For example, use sight word cards to build sentences.
 When they are solving math problems, encourage them to draw the problem or build the problem using manipulatives.

 At home: Use building blocks to help them visualize math problems.
 Practice sight words with a game rather than pencil and paper.

 16. Kinesthetic and tactile learners' attention tends to wander.